RYANCOX00/pands-project2021/README.md

 Once I got it working I created my own function so that I could run plots for the different features.
 I then decided to use a hue, so that the categories could be told apart on the plot.
 I also included a color palatte and 'darkgrid' background.
+# UPDATE ON PLOTTING :
 histogram
-do a total for the 4 features

-and do 4 features again with the the frequesncy of each species
+Plan to do a total for the 4 features  and do 4 features again with the the frequesncy of each species
+*** Unable to use a function to plot the histograms and with the subplot method, the plots were going onto seperate figures.
+I had to create a dict and do a for loop to plot 4 hostograms on one main plot.
+No need to create my own funtion as it was handy enough to do a for loop and keep the same specs

+With scatter plots, I done a Pairplot so all scatter plots are plotted as sub plots on one main plot.

+Consider changing to normal scatter plots and using (0,2) in a sub plot format.
+Use the bubble size as frequency?

+# TO DO:
+Need to save plots as pngs.
+Write the read me file and researach summary / report.